-Free Trial: You can access Aplia until 11:59 PM on 09/11/2016 during your free trial.
+Free Trial: Your course enrollment includes a free trial period of up to two weeks.
 After the free trial ends you will be required to pay for access.

 Please note: At the end of the free trial period, your course access will be suspended until your payment has been made.
 All your scores and course activity will be saved and will be available to you after you pay for access.